 Strawberry Plains is a somewhat small town located in the state of Tennessee.
-With a population of 13,647 people and three constituent neighborhoods, Strawberry Plains is the 44th largest community in Tennessee.
+With a population of 13,965 people and three constituent neighborhoods, Strawberry Plains is the 44th largest community in Tennessee.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Strawberry Plains is worth considering.

 The people who call Strawberry Plains home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Strawberry Plains residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Strawberry Plains include Irish, English, Italian, and Scottish.
+Important ancestries of people in Strawberry Plains include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Strawberry Plains is English.
 Other important languages spoken here include Italian and Polish.